 An exploration of the definitions and origins of law.
 Includes an examination of the relationship of various forms of social control and law to different social contexts.
 The development and structure of the legal profession in the United States is analyzed.
 Students will observe a local example of a court or of a criminal justice professional at work or develop a paper about law in another culture.
-Prerequisite: Any introductory Social Science course, CRJ 1010 Introduction to Criminal Justice or HMS 1000 Human Services in Contemporary America.
+Prerequisite: Any introductory Social Science course, CRJ 1010 or HMS 1000.
 Distribution Requirement: US.